Todd Marshall: Early life and junior football

 Marshall grew up in Deniliquin, New South Wales.
 As a teenager he was a talented cricket player, touring England with NSW youth teams.
 He made the decision to focus on football at a relatively late age.
 He played his first junior and senior football with the Deniliquin Football Club.
 His first full TAC Cup season with the Murray Bushrangers was in 2016.
 Marshall also represented NSW/ACT at the 2016 AFL Under 18 Championships.
 He fell into Greater Western Sydney Giants' recruitment zone in the Riverina and was briefly part of its academy, but in May 2016 the AFL ruled that Marshall had not spent enough time at the club and thus would have to go through the normal draft process rather than going straight to GWS as an academy player.

 AFL career

 Marshall was drafted by Port Adelaide with their first selection and sixteenth overall in the 2016 national draft.
 He made his debut in the seventeen-point win over the at Mars Stadium in round twenty-two of the 2017 season.
 Todd Marshall was good friends with Patrick Ryder during his tenure at Port Adelaide and when the latter was traded to St Kilda at the end of the 2019 AFL season the former changed his guernsey number from 13 to 4.

 The 2022 season proved to be Marshall's best yet, playing in 21 of 22 games and kicking a career high 45 goals to be Port Adelaide's leading goalkicker.

 Personal life

 Marshall lost both of his parents within six months at the age of 19.

 Statistics

-Statistics are correct to the end of round 20 2022.
+Updated to the end of round 22, 2026.